June 11, 2024

 Teasers and previews

 Got a big event launch coming up?
-Or dropping a new episode for your podcast?
+Or dropping a new episode for your video podcast?
 Give viewers a sneak peek of what they can expect.
 Teasers and previews are a smart way to spark curiosity for your event and build anticipation.

 Taboo Science’s host, Ashley Hamer, offers fans a sneak peek at episodes through YouTube Shorts.
 From her Science of Asexuality episode, Ashley promotes a clip of one thing everyone can learn from asexual people.
 If browsers come across the Short and like the content, they can further explore the Taboo Science channel page and podcast.

-Reposting short form content
+Reposting short-form content

 Create YouTube Shorts in minutes with Descript